alexbecker/prompt-injection/paper.typ

 == Distance Function

 In addition to the $ell_2$ (Euclidean) distance, we tested defining $op("AD")$ using $ell_1$, $ell_infinity$ and cosine distance.
-We found Euclidean distance outperforms other $ell_p$ distances for all models and cosine for 3 out of 4 models.
+We found Euclidean distance outperforms other $ell_p$ distances for all models and cosine distance for 3 out of 4 models.
 Cosine distance makes less theoretical sense because the magnitude of the attributions matters.

 #let rows = csv("tables/attribution_distance_average_precision.csv").slice(1)